 Unethical big data use could undermine social purpose of financial services

-The growing use of big data (which includes data from social media, video watching habits, location data and photos to satellite images, traffic flows and data from smart devices) and artificial intelligence is increasingly changing financial products like credit cards and insurance policies – as well as the business models of the companies that provide them.
+Artificial intelligence and big data includes data from social media, video watching habits, location data and photos to satellite images, traffic flows and data from smart devices.
+The growing use of these is increasingly changing financial products like credit cards and insurance policies, as well as the business models of the companies that provide them.

-Without an ethical approach to using big data, people could be unfairly or illegally excluded from vital financial services, leaving them without access to insurance or credit, owing to factors they cannot control like gender, ethnicity, where they live, or health conditions.
-This will also be influenced by factors like where they shop, whether they use cash instead of cards and other information.
+Without an ethical approach to using big data, people could be unfairly or illegally excluded from vital financial services.
+This would leave them without access to insurance or credit, owing to factors they cannot control such as gender, ethnicity, where they live, or health conditions.
+This will also be influenced by factors like where they shop, whether they use cash instead of credit or debit cards and other information.

 Philippa Kelly, ICAEW Head of Financial Services, said: “ICAEW’s ethical framework will help make sure banks, insurers and other financial services providers don’t take unfair advantage of this information, and it is used for designing more tailored and suitable products to meet consumers’ needs.”

-Philippa said: “The array of ways we can now invest, borrow and spend money makes things more complex for people and the potential harm to consumers is greater.
-The ethics of using data and AI in ways that might be optimal for a business but harmful for consumers need to be front and centre.”
+Kelly said: “The array of ways we can now invest, borrow and spend money makes things more complex for people and the potential harm to consumers is greater.
+The ethics of using data and AI in ways that might be optimal for a business but harmful for consumers need to be front and centre.”<

 “But this could be a dangerous road.
 If society wants banks to control how people spend their money for moral reasons beyond the law, then they need a clear remit and there needs to be a wider ethical framework for doing so.”